How to Become an ER Doctor: Career and Education Roadmap

 ER doctors work very long, irregular hours, most of which are on their feet.
 It is a high-stress position that requires complex multi-tasking, but the reward of saving someone's life is unparalleled.
 Many ER doctors make very good money.
 There is some risk for illness and/or injury while working in an emergency room.

-Like other medical doctors, ER doctors must graduate from medical school and earn a medical license.
+Like other medical doctors, ER doctors must graduate from an accredited medical school and earn a medical license.
 After graduating from medical school and getting a license, aspiring ER doctors will need to participate in an ER residency program.
 The table below includes the requirements to become an ER doctor.

 |Degree Level||Medical degree*|